 - The curriculum is becoming more internationally oriented throughout the four-year bachelor's program.

-- Collaboration with foreign film schools in Europe and beyond is being intensified.
+- Collaboration with foreign film schools within and outside Europe is being intensified.

-- The Film Academy is assuming a visible and responsible position in the international field of film schools (CILECT/GEECT), in discussions related to the film field as well as administration-related issues.
+- The Film Academy occupies a visible and responsible position in the international field of film schools (CILECT / GEECT) - both in the field of substantive discussions and in the field of management.